rollthecloudinc/quell/README.md

 * aws s3 + cloudfront
 * any CDN

+# Performance

+Nothing will be faster than an application rendered as pure html.
+Furthermore, the traditional server load for dynamic sites is completely eliminated by having the browser drive the application instead.
+Coupled with a edge distributed CDN this model will provide the best performance available for users.

 # Modules

 Druid modules enable devs, builders and editors to quickly realize usable, modern web experiences optimised for zero-trust no / low cost cloud hosting.